• TOURS

 Approximate time: 5 minutes

 This general store has been owned and operated by the same family since 1910.
 It has everything from snacks to souvenirs.
-It’s a great place to stop to pick up food and drinks for the road.
-You can also skip it for now and visit on the way back.

-Note: The only gas station in Hana is next door to the general store.
+NOTE: The only gas station in Hana is next door to the general store.
 Fuel up here if you need to.

 Koki Beach